mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/catalog/index.md

     ```bash
     curl -fsSL https://github.com/mesosphere/dkp-catalog-applications/archive/refs/tags/${VERSION}.tar.gz | tar zxf - --strip-components=1 -C ${GITEA_REPOSITORY_NAME}
     ```

-    <p class="message--note"><strong>NOTE: </strong>This Docker image includes code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">GNU Affero General Public License 3.0</a>.
-Complete source code for MinIO is available <a href="https://github.com/minio/minio/tree/RELEASE.2020-12-03T05-49-24Z">here</a> and <a href="https://github.com/minio/minio/tree/RELEASE.2021-07-30T00-02-00Z">here</a>.</p>

 1. Navigate into the `${GITEA_REPOSITORY_NAME}` directory and push the changes: